 Not only is the Dead Space series full of hideous monsters ready to tear your throat out the second you make a wrong move.
 Not only have the developers put together some of the most gruesome death sequences ever to appear in a game.
 But at one point in Dead Space 2, you get a needle jammed into your eye.
 The operation can go right or wrong, but it’s horrifying either way.

 5. Condemned: Criminal Origins

 Most first-person games are shooters that have you dispatch enemies from a distance, which makes the killing feel less personal.
 Condemned puts a focus on melee combat, so you have no choice but to get your hands dirty.
 And dirty is what they’ll be when you bash enemies’ heads in with whatever implements you find lying around.
 Add in some increasingly supernatural horrors as you progress, and you have the makings of a dark, disturbing game.
-But don’t take my word for it.
-Check out the video.

 6. Heavy Rain

 It’s a premise as demented as anything out of the movie Seven.
 In Heavy Rain, a serial killer abducts children and slowly drowns them in rainwater.
 You play as the father of one of the kids, and the killer enlists you to do a series of horrific tasks in order to save your son, including drinking poison and cutting off your finger.
 It’s grim, man.
 Real grim.

 Most war games these days are about as serious as a Transformers movie, with big action set pieces that come off as more awe-inspiring than emotionally draining.
 That’s where Spec Ops: The Line comes in.
 The whole point of this game is to illustrate just how awful and destructive war really is, and to give lie to the bombastic military shooters we take for granted.
 Spoiler alert: It works.